Lupus and teenagers

 You may need to make some changes in your life because of lupus.
 But with the help of your family and treatment team, you can learn to live with your symptoms — and keep doing many of the things you want to do.

-This resource is available in English and Chinese (simplified):
+This resource is available as a PDF in English, Spanish, and Chinese (simplified):